zammad/zammad-documentation/admin/console/working-on-users.rst

    >> User.find(**USERID**).login_failed

-Change / Update Email-Address of User
+Change / Update Email address of user
 -------------------------------------

-If needed, you can simply change the E-Mail-Address of the user.
+If needed, you can simply change the Email address of the user.

 .. note::